 “In this refulgent summer, it has been a luxury to draw the breath of life.
 The grass grows, the buds burst, the meadow is spotted with fire and gold in the tint of flowers.
 The air is full of birds, and sweet with the breath of the pine, the balm-of-Gilead, and the new hay.”

 (For the full speech, click here)

 How delightful!
 A wonderful water coloured spectacle of nature and a beautiful display of the Massachusetts landscape.
 Of course, Emerson’s heart belonged to nature; he saw his own reflection in the soil below and the clouds above, every blade of grass and every mountain that strained for the skies.

 He was a man of virtue, a man open and vulnerable to the beauty that surrounded him.
-The season of flower, vulnerability, expression and passion where life unfolds and hunts for the sunshine, stretching its arms, opening its chest, revealing its heart even to those who wish to break it — truly, heaven must be just like this.
+The season of flower, vulnerability, and expression where life unfolds and opens its chest, revealing its heart even to those who wish to break it .
 And Emerson never risked starving his spoken words of this divinity.